 - It’s essential to include the following prep exercises in your warm-up routine.
 For example, include exercises like Glute Bridge and the Inverted Hamstring Stretch in your training.

-How is Torn Meniscus Treated?
+How is a Torn Meniscus Treated?

 - The best way to treat torn meniscus is to take adequate rest.
 Use crutches if needed to provide additional support for your legs.